Documentation

 Managing URLs with redirects and rewrite paths

-Redirects are used to take users from one URL to another automatically.
-This is useful when a page has been moved, renamed, or removed.
+Redirects automatically take users from one URL to another.
+They are useful when pages have been moved, renamed, or removed.
 For example, if a page has been moved or renamed, the redirect ensures the user is taken to the new location.

 Rewrites allow you to map custom URLs to existing page templates without changing the URL in the browser.
 This is useful when you want to hide complex or dynamic URL structures from users while maintaining clean and SEO-friendly URLs.
 For example, you can map a custom URL, such as /sale, to an existing Product Listing Page (PLP) template.